Dorakhris/Dorakhris/README.md

-# Dorathy Christopher | Cybersecurity Paractitioner
+# Dorathy Christopher | Cybersecurity Practitioner
 DFIR • Offensive Security • Cloud Security • Tool Development

 Hello, I’m Dorathy.
 I am a detail-oriented Cybersecurity Practitioner focused on protecting digital infrastructures.
 My passion is in the full spectrum of security, from hands-on penetration testing and digital forensics to building tools and securing modern cloud environments.